contractautomataproject/ContractAutomataLib/index.md

 <h2>Usage</h2>

-The following code snippets are examples taken from the test folder `test/exampleTest`.
+The following code snippets are examples taken from the test folder `test/exampleTest` of the github repository.
 The first  snippet loads two CA described in `.data` format, computes their composition and synthesises an orchestration enforcing agreement (all requests are matched).
 The composition takes two other arguments.